imbypass/omarchy-pandora-theme/README.md

 Named after the Pandora's Box in-game cosmetic for Counter-Strike: Global Offensive, Pandora is a striking dark theme with vibrant colors that are still easy on the eyes.

+**The theme currently does not have a Neovim theme.
+If anyone has any recommendations, please share!**

 ## Screenshot

 <p align="center">